sipandstroll/backend/README.md

 # Deploy

-Deployments are made automatically to production using the GitHub Actions pipeline when a new commit is made on the 'main' branch.
+Deployments are made automatically to production using the GitHub Actions pipeline when a new commit is made on the `main` branch.